Pre-Purchase Apartment Survey

 Q: Can I talk to the engineer after the inspection?

-A: Our engineers call clients on the evening of the survey to provide a quick rundown of how the survey went and flag any key issues found.
+A: Whenever possible our engineers contact clients on the evening of the survey to provide a quick rundown of how the survey went and flag any key issues found.
 Clients are invited to call the engineer back to discuss the report once it has been issued and the client has had an opportunity to read and digest the information provided.
 It is important to us that our clients understand what has been reported on.

 Q: When will I receive my report?